Amaroke/AmarokeClicker/README.md

 The list of things I would like to experience through this project (non-exhaustive list and subject to change) :

 * Put all the code in English
+* Daily Login Bonus
+* Remove the bar from the top of the screen
+* Allow to turn the screen upside down
 * Information icons for each production
   * Pop-up with funny "lore" about the production
 * Saving the game in real-time